Veneer & Cabinetwork Hardware

 Loose pin hinges are nice, as you don't have to remove all of the screws to take the door off of it's frame.

 Butt hinge dimensions are generally listed with the length first, than the full open width of the hinge leaves.
 This is a little counter-intuitive as we're used to listing width, then length.
 If you're not sure, call the manufacturer to confirm the size.

 The largest hinge I would use would be 2" x 1 1/2".
 The smallest would be 1 1/2" x 1 1/4"

 We recommend you only consider hinges that are made of solid brass.
 Brass plated hinges will be cheap by comparison, but will give you little value for an heirloom piece.
-Bronze hinges would be considered the most high end, but we would never use them because they can cost upward of $75 per hinge.
+Bronze hinges would be considered the most high end, but they can cost upward of $75 per hinge.
 Solid brass hinges are made in a variety of styles and will be suitable for high end work.
 Brass machines well, will never rust, and is available in several finishes.

 A stamped hinge will be the cheapest option.
 These are stamped out of thin brass sheet stock.
 These hinges will work, though they'll be thin.
 The cherry and walnut cabinet you see pictured uses cheapo stamped brass hinges, and they work fine.
 Expect to pay $2-$5 per hinge.